-Provide research assistance and design experiments, including following: animal surgeries with tissue dissections; cardiac puncture; human and animal tissue fixation and sectioning; immunohistochemical staining of tissue sections; digital microscopy; gene expression by qRT-PCR; performing RNA/DNA isolation, flow cytometry, and Western blot; cell culture and gene transfer experiments.
-Provide technical assistance in operation and calibration of instrumentation and other research equipment, and ensure equipment is operating according to specifications (45%)
+Provide research assistance and design experiments, including animal surgeries; human and animal tissue processing; immunohistochemical staining of tissue sections; digital microscopy; gene expression by qRT-PCR; and cell culture to determine mechanism regulating liver regeneration and malignant transformation.
+Analyze data and prepare reports.

-The techniques routinely employed in the lab include mouse genetics, generating and maintaining tissue cultures, histology, and qRT-PCR.
-The applicant is required to be familiar with these techniques as documented by direct experience or indirectly through training in a lab that employed these methods.
-The applicant would be expected to demonstrate proficiency in these techniques within the first 4 months of hire.
-The candidate will work both independently and in a team environment on collection of data and analysis of research results and should have exquisite record-keeping and communication skills.
+The applicant would be expected to demonstrate proficiency in lab techniques within the first 4 months of hire.
+The candidate will work both independently and in a team environment.
 To enhance the education experience, the employee will have an opportunity to participate in the weekly lab meetings and didactic sessions.

 Working with GraphPad, Photoshop, EndNote program experience and human live tissue, biopsy samples, histological sample preparation, and organoid culture experiences are considered a plus.